insomnicles/archivedirs/README.md

 # Archivedirs

 Bash script that archives chosen directories individually from a parent directory and stores them to a target directory Useful for backing up snapshots of ongoing projects.
+Developer directories "node_modules", "vendor", ".git" are ignored

 ## Usage